Characterisation-Virtual-Laboratory/CharacterisationVL-SoftwareList/README.rst

 Upload software modules list to a Google Sheet
 ==============================================

-To provide a consolidated list of software modules available at various CVL sites. (e.g MASSIVE, CVL@Wiener, CVL@Awoonga, CVL@UWA), this software has been developed to upload a generated CSV file to a common Google Sheet, from where the final module list can be consolidated for publication.
+To provide a consolidated list of software modules available at various CVL sites. (e.g CVL@MASSIVE, CVL@Wiener, CVL@Awoonga, CVL@UWA), this software has been developed to upload a generated CSV file to a common Google Sheet, from where the final module list can be consolidated for publication.

 .. note::

     To ensure this software module list is updated over time, a Cron job should be setup at each site.
 This cron job will run a script that builds the list of modules into a .csv formatted file.
 It will then call this software to upload the .csv file to the common Google Sheet.
 Each site will upload the .csv to its own uniquely named worksheet, from which the software list can be consolidated for all sites.

 It is acknowledged that software at each CVL site has been installed differently.
 This approach allows the script that generates the .csv file, to be customised per site.

 Installation
 ------------